here to go to

 Director, Software Technology Center, GTE Laboratories

-Professor of Entrepreneurship and International Business, University of Colorado Executive MBA Program, Denver
+Professor, University of Colorado Executive MBA Program, Denver

 Professor of Business Strategy and Entrepreneurship, University of Colorado at Colorado Springs

 European Union Erasmus Mundus Professor, Universidad Politécnica de Madrid, Madrid, Spain (Summers 2009 and 2011)

 Fulbright Scholar of Business and Economics, Atma Jaya University, Yogyakarta, Java, Indonesia (Fall 2007)

 Visiting Professor of Software Engineering, Universidad Politécnica de Madrid, Madrid, Spain (Summer 2006)